acciojob/encapsulation-amir0624/README.md

  * Error: you might seen some error, please not it down in commnets
  *
  * Task 5:
- * try implementing getter and setters member function in class RWOnly
+ * try implementing getter and setters member function in class com.driver.Main.RWOnly
  *
  * Task 6:
  * Now, try setting a value to name in Main function using setter function and access it's value using getter function